 1. Every 7 or so years, we all enter into new periods of our lives.
 These periods are driven by needs that are different from the ones that came before.
 These periods are universal, since we all seem to experience their needs in a similarly timely manner.
 Thus, I call them life seasons.
 The sign that governs each season has a motivating influence over our actions during its period and its domicile lord becomes integral in the way we negotiate the fulfillment of its need.
 Thus, between the ages of 13 and 20, our Cancer season, we are all dealing with a need for protection, shelter and a sense of belonging.
 But where this sign and its domicile lord the Moon, is placed will differ and indicate how we each specifically negotiate that need.

-2.Additionally, there seems to be an important relationship playing out between the sign that naturally occurs in the place in the chart where we find the seasonal sign and the latter.
-The nature of this relationship is unclear, although it appears that the seasonal sign is the impetus for the events described in the sign that would naturally be in that place, i.e. were Aries to be on the 1st.
+2.Additionally, there seems to be an important relationship playing out between the seasonal sign and the sign that would naturally occur in that place if Aries were rising.
+The nature of this relationship is unclear, although it appears that the seasonal sign is the impetus for the events described in the sign that would naturally be in that place.
 In other words, the natural sign of that place seems to be the outcome we tend to seek, even when the driving force comes from the seasonal sign for the times.
 If that is the case, then there is a tension that pulls us in the direction of the natural order of the Zodiac.
 In other words, in the chart of a Leo rising person like Bush, in order to resolve a Sagittarius 5th house seasonal sign, he will unconsciously seek out Leo, the natural sign of the 5th.
 Perhaps that is a way to create balance out of the irregular order of most charts.
 As of yet, I have not looked at enough cases where the native has Aries rising, since my initial sample only contained one case.
 So we can't say that events taking place in those charts are more intense or greater, or more fortunate.
 As in the case of a planet in its own sign, it may be that they are more autonomous, but this remains to be confirmed through further testing.

 3. Finally, because of the mathematics of the circle, the rising sign will dictate what kind of angle each sign makes to that place's "natural sign".
 For example, if someone has Libra rising, then all of their signs will be 7 places from the sign that would be there in the Aries rising chart (which I have been calling "the natural chart").
 If someone has Gemini rising, then all of their signs are 3 places from their natural places; Leo rising, 5 places; Scorpio rising, 8 places, etc. This is not meaningful in and of itself.
 It is just a curious by-product of the mathematics of the circle.
 What is more important is to examine the relative angular positions of their domicile lords to each other, just as we did in the two examples above (Mercury opposite Saturn for Diana; and Sun square Jupiter for Bush).
 As we've stated elsewhere, the "hard" or "soft" quality the aspect is meaningless.
 The planets involved are more indicative of the difficulty or ease of the interaction.
 And because angle is place, what the aspect does pertain to, is the topical involvement of that interaction.
 For example, closing squares (10th house angles) will involve occupations, oppositions (7th house angles) will involve relationships, opening sextiles (3rd angles) will involve communications, etc.